christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 As for the term 'Hebrew", it comes from Iberi/Hibernia/Hyperborea.
 The name of Abaris the Hyperborean, who was Pythagoras's teacher, and who was the son of Seuthes (Seth), shows this.
 Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew language.

+Bethlehem = Beth-Lahmu (House of the Serpent God).
+Bethlehem is conventionally translated as "House of Bread".
+However, scholars have noted that the "lehem" is a Hebraized form of Lahmu, a Mesopotamian primordial deity.
+In the Enuma Elish, Lahmu and Lahamu are the first gods, born from the primordial chaos of Tiamat (the dragon).

 "Cohen" (priest) comes from Kagan.
 The Khazar Khagan was the king and high priest of the Dragon King cult, and the title "Cohen" is a Hebrew rendering of the Scythian priestly office.

 Khazar derives from the Dragon King title Kha-Sar (King of Kings).
 "Caesar" = "Kesari" = "Xerxes" -> Xšathra-sar -> Khassar -> Khazar, which is also at the root of the title "Khan" (Aesar -> Aesar -> A'sar -> Ha'sar -> Kha'sar -> Khan).